jabbala/artificial-intelligence-portfolio/README.md

 * Project 3: Build an Adversarial Game Playing Agent
 * Project 4: Parts of Speech Tagging
 * Project 5: Finding Shortest Paths on a Planet using Genetic Algorithm
+* Project 6: Solving the Maze Problem using Q-Learning
 * Project 5: Business Processes Optimization in E-Commerce Warehouse using Q-Learning
 * Project 6: Minimizing the Costs in Energy Consumption of a Data Center
 * Project 7: Self-Driving Car using Deep Q-Learning